-The recommendation to give people whose vitamin D levels are thought to be suboptimal advice on vitamin D supplementation and monitoring in line with local policies and NICE guidance was included to address the fact that both NICE and the Scientific Advisory Committee on Nutrition (SACN) are currently considering these issues.
-In particular, the vitamin D committee of SACN is currently considering what levels of measured 25-hydroxyvitamin D_3 in the blood should indicate a need for supplementation, how that supplementation should be given and whether there is evidence for an adverse effect of high levels.
+When considering the evidence for this clinical question the GDG were aware of published NICE guidance on vitamin D (increasing supplement use among at-risk groups) and that the Scientific Advisory Committee on Nutrition (SACN) was reviewing the dietary reference values for vitamin D intake in the UK population.
+In particular, the vitamin D committee of SACN is currently considering what levels of measured 25-hydroxyvitamin D $3$ in the blood should indicate a need for supplementation, how that supplementation should be given and whether there is evidence for an adverse effect of high levels.
+Therefore the GDG agreed to recommend advice on vitamin D supplementation and monitoring in line with local policies and NICE guidance should be given to give people whose vitamin D levels are thought to be suboptimal.
 Trade off between net health benefits and resource use The GDG noted that no relevant published economic evaluations had been identified and no additional economic analysis had been undertaken in this area.
 This topic was not considered a priority area for the development of an economic model.
 There are likely to be increased costs associated with vitamin D testing and monitoring.
-However, the GDG felt it was important to only give vitamin D supplementation to those patients that require it to avoid the potential problems of overtreatment.
+However, the GDG agreed it was important to only give vitamin D supplementation to those patients that require it to avoid the potential problems of overtreatment.
 The GDG did not consider that the costs of vitamin D supplementation would be too great because vitamin D supplementation has been shown to be cost effective in other areas (e.g. NICE osteoporosis guideline) as described in the NICE PH56.
-Other considerations The GDG felt that the recommendations may lead to a large change in practice as current practice was not to test or monitor vitamin D levels as standard.
+Other considerations The GDG agreed that the recommendations may lead to a large change in practice as current practice was not to test or monitor vitamin D levels as standard.
 The GDG were concerned about the impact on GPs of advice to measure levels but believed that most of the monitoring and advice would take place in secondary care.
-In relation to the paediatric population specifically, these recommendations were also consistent with the RCPCH position statement on vitamin D. There is currently no recommended preparation containing vitamin D3 only listed in the BNF but the supplements are relatively cheap.
+In relation to the paediatric population specifically, these recommendations were also consistent with the RCPCH position statement on vitamin D. There is currently no recommended preparation containing vitamin $D_3$ only listed in the BNF but the supplements are relatively cheap.
 This might however be a problem for patients with limited income.
 No other equalities issues were identified for this topic.

-Research recommendation In people with stage 1, 2 melaneme does witemin D Research recommendation In people with stage 1-3 melanoma does vitamin D supplementation improve overall survival?
+Research recommendation In people with stage I-III melanoma does vitamin D supplementation improve overall survival?
 This should be investigated in a placebo-controlled randomised trial.
 Secondary outcomes should include disease-specific survival and toxicity, including the development of renal stones and hypercalcaemia.
-Why is this important It has been reported that suboptimal levels of vitamin D at diagnosis are common in people with melanoma from the north of England and that higher levels protect against melanoma-related death.
-However, vitamin D levels are higher in leaner, fitter people and the nature of the relationship between vitamin D levels and melanoma survival is unclear.
+Why is this important It has been reported that suboptimal levels of vitamin D at diagnosis are common in people with melanoma from the north of England and that higher levels are associated with lower melanoma-related mortality However, vitamin D levels are higher in leaner, fitter people and the nature of the relationship between vitamin D levels and melanoma survival is unclear.
+There are 2 adjuvant trials of vitamin D supplementation listed as active currently, 1 in Italy and 1 in Australia.
+However, there are many uncertainties about the design of vitamin D trials, which might become clearer in the next few years.
+These include the dose of vitamin D, use of concurrent aspirin therapy and the baseline level at which vitamin D supplementation would be started.

-9.22 Concurrent drug therapies
+9.2 Concurrent drug therapies